pau1a/plnext/docs/12-content-publishing-model.md

   ```

   The component clamps width to fit the prose column, floats left/right on larger screens, and falls back to a 16:9 aspect ratio if no dimensions are supplied.
 Markdown `![alt](url "caption")` automatically routes through `ContentImage`, so titles become captions and alignment defaults to the centered layout.
+- Tags are defined centrally in `src/lib/tags.ts`.
+Reuse the existing slugs when updating front matter (`tags: ["application-security", "operations"]`).
+If a genuinely new tag is required, add it to the registry with a readable name and optional aliases before using it in any content.

 ## 2. Draft to Publish Workflow